 A potted history: A regular presence on the 50 Best list, Hof van Cleve started life as a working farm before Peter Goossens elevated its status to a worldwide gastronomic great.
 Set in bucolic East Flanders, he has been delighting guests with his refined Belgian cuisine for over 30 years.

-Following the seasons: Local produce is the backbone of the restaurant, which offers five- and seven-course tasting menus (plus à la carte) driven by the seasons.
+Following the seasons: Local produce is the backbone of the restaurant, which offers a seven-course tasting menu called ‘Freshness of Nature’ plus à la carte, both driven by the seasons.
 Craftsmanship, creativity and uncompromising attention to detail results in classic, yet interesting flavour combinations balanced out by myriad textures and colours on the plate.
-Frog’s legs with bellota, parsley and cous cous is case in point.
-Fish and shellfish feature heavily, too: think sea bass with ponzu and black rice, turbot with romanesco and pollack with white asparagus.
+Caviar with cauliflower, miso and dashi is a case in point.
+Fish and shellfish feature heavily, too: think king crab with chermoula, corn and mimolette, or grilled turbot for two, served with lobster béarnaise and bouillabaisse purée.